Piles upon piles of papers are stacked in front of me.

 A thought dispels the layer of ice covering the door, and another opens it.
 I stride out of the Blackwood Chamber of Commerce confidently.
 I already know nobody’s waiting in ambush outside.
 First, because my ears are telling me so – in fact, they’re telling me too much, this deep in an overpopulated human city, but I’m starting to get the hang of ignoring the overload.
 Second, because Sanae spent the night watching the surroundings.
 Even now, I can feel her through the link between our souls.
 She’s not out of range, so she’d have warned me if I needed to be careful.

 I close the door again behind me and seal it shut, filling the small gaps between the door and its frame with ice.
 Hopefully, that will delay the discovery of the two dead humans inside until I escape Alsomn.

-That shouldn’t affect me, assuming that the god protecting this Alsomn isn’t included in ‘the guards.’
+That shouldn’t affect me, assuming that the god protecting Alsomn isn’t included in ‘the guards.’
 It’s hard to say whether this is the case or not.
 The mortals don’t seem aware at all that gods even exist, so despite my eavesdropping, I don’t catch any clues as to my enemy’s identity at all.